DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/10-03 Item Spawning.md

 ## Collectibles
 - Recover health
 - Money
-- Consumable item thing for survivability
 - KEY for going into the "harder rooms"
+- *Consumable item thing for survivability* (Ideas)
+	- Protection rune - for the first instance of damage you would take, it is negated.
+This item is consumed on use.
+	-

 ## Upgrade Runes (Flat stat increases)